article background

 The following table shows selected published 24-month Optus plans for the 256GB Samsung Galaxy S24 on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our tool for mobile phone plan comparison to see a wider range of plans from other providers.
 This is a selection of products with links to a referral partner.

-The following table compares a selection of 24-month Optus 128GB Google Pixel 8 plans as published on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
-Use our phone plan comparison tool to compare plans from a range of providers.
+The following table shows a selection of published 24-month Optus plans for the 128GB Google Pixel 9 on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+Use our mobile phone comparison tool to see plans from a range of providers.
+This is a selection of products with links to referral partners.

 Vodafone